Shawn-29/Browser-Game-Toady-In-Space/README.md

 ## Features

 - Five levels of fun including a final boss battle!
-- Seven different shot types with their own unique strengths!
+- Eight different shot types with their own unique strengths!
 - Battle a variety of enemies, from simple Philbert birds to devious Vector Toads!
 - Scan actual barcodes to receive in-game powerups or play randomly generated levels!